MansourM/ez-docker-for-laravel/README.md

 ## :warning: License

-Distributed under the GNU GPL V2 License.
+This project is licensed under the GNU GPL V2 License.

 <!-- Contact -->